ShaheirJ/fuel-stations-germany/README.md

 # Fueling Up in Germany: A Look at Petrol Station Brands &amp; Prices

 This analysis explores trends and variations in petrol station prices across Germany from 2014 to 2023.
-By analyzing data on fuel types like diesel, E5, and E10, we aim to uncover insights into:
+By analyzing data on fuel types like diesel, E5, and E10, I aim to uncover insights into:

 - How do national average prices for different fuel types change over time?
 - What petrol station brands are the most dominant in the market?